linkedjazz/linked-jazz-prototype-mapping/README.md

 This software is no longer in active development, it was built specifically for the linked jazz project and is being published to document our process and inform any questions about the project.

-Refactored open source versions this tool is in development and will launched in 2014.
+Refactored open source versions this tool is in development and will launch in 2014.

 ---